-White Pocket is a small area inside Vermilion Cliffs National Monument are of Northern Arizona that will make you feel as if you’ve landed on another planet.
+White Pocket is a small area inside Vermilion Cliffs National Monument area of Northern Arizona that will make you feel as if you’ve landed on another planet.
 You’ll wander around marveling at the strange, unique formations that are unlike anything you’ve ever seen before.
 And you’ll likely have the entire area all to yourself to enjoy!

 Of all of the hiking attractions in the area, White Pocket is one of the most difficult to access.
 A 4-wheel vehicle with high clearance is highly recommended and we would advise against attempting to drive there in a rental car.
-From Kanab you’ll take the US 89A to House Rock Valley Road (which is also the road to The Wave) but it requires a few turns down unsigned roads so you should get the specific driving instructions from the BLM office in Kanab (Address: 745 E. Highway 89, Phone Number: (435) 644-1300) prior to setting out.
+From Kanab, you’ll take the US 89A to House Rock Valley Road (which is also the road to The Wave), but it requires a few turns down unsigned roads so you should get the specific driving instructions from the BLM office in Kanab (Address: 745 E. Highway 89, Phone Number: (435) 644-1300) prior to setting out.

-Be sure to bring the GPS coordinates, specific driving directions, topographic map, extra food and water, and a plan in case your car gets stuck in the deep sand.
+Be sure to bring the GPS coordinates, specific driving directions, a topographic map, extra food and water, and a plan in case your car gets stuck in the deep sand.
 And of course, you’ll need to bring a sense of adventure!